markjprice/cs11dotnet7/docs/errata/improvements.md

 ```cs
 if (name == null) return; // must check for null to remove the warning
 ```

+# Page 444 - Connecting to a database

+I wrote, "To connect to a SQLite database, we just need to know the database filename, set using the parameter `Filename`."

+In the next edition I will change this to, "To connect to a SQLite database, we just need to know the path to the database, set using the modern parameter named `Data Source` or the legacy parameter named `Filename`.
+The path can be relative to the current directory or an absolute path."

+Throughout the rest of the book, I will replace the `Filename` parameter with `Data Source` for consistency with modern parameters.
+For example on pages 445, 453, 456, 464, 504, 541, and 547.

 # Page 453 - Scaffolding models using an existing database